cheat-sheets/negotiation-cheat-sheet/README.md

 of each other rather than style.

 ### 1.6 Resolve ethical issues in negotiations

+**Law-based Ethical Standards**:
+- **Fraud** - false representation of a material fact that is relied on by the other side
+  - Example: if during negotiation you lied to the other side about your reservation price, it's not a fraud, because this is not relied on by the other side.
+- **Fiduciary Duty** - a high duty of trust and loyalty.
+An an employee you owe the duty of trust and loyalty to your employer.
+E.g. as an agent for making a deal for a company you can't accept a finders fee from the other company.
+- **Unconscionability** - violates principles of good conscience.
+It is a doctrine in contract law that describes terms that are so extremely unjust, or overwhelmingly one-sided in favor of the party who has the superior bargaining power, that they are contrary to good conscience.
+Typically, an unconscionable contract is held to be unenforceable because no reasonable or informed person would otherwise agree to it.

+**General Ethical Standards**
+- **Organization standards** - companies can have standards guiding the decisions in certain situations.
+- **Mentor** - what would someone you admire do in the situation.
+- **Personal standards**: Gut test, Family and Newspaper (ask yourself if you would be embarassed to have your family members learn about your actions), Golder Rule (treat others as you want to be treated).

 ### 1.7 Decide if you should use an agent in a negotiation